gregrickaby/nextjs-wordpress/backend/README.md

 ### 2) Customize ENV Variables (optional)

-If you'd like, open the `.env` file and customize the following values:
+If you'd like, open the `.env` file in your editor, and customize the following values:

 ```text
 # MySQL Creds